What skills do kids actually need for Kindergarten readiness?

 This is a lesson we learn in childhood, but what happens to the kids who don’t learn this lesson?
 How is their self-esteem later in life?
 Have they accidentally made a connection to self-worth and winning?

-This is a tough one, but one that is asked of kindergarteners all day long, especially in today’s world of direct instruction (something I vehemently oppose and wish to everything I could change).
-Five- and six-year-olds are asked to sit and listen A LOT (Miller & Almon, 2009).
+This is a tough one.
+But it’s one that is asked of kindergarteners all day long, especially in today’s world of direct instruction (something I vehemently oppose and wish to everything I could change).

 School isn’t the most exciting place all the time.